 A very recent New York Times op-ed piece written by Howard Abramson (formerly of the American Trucking Association) claims that the trucking industry has resisted industry regulation with dire results.
 Titled “The Trucks are Killing Us,” the article claims that fatalities and injuries have increased due to the industry’s resistance to mandated safety measures and to congressional rollbacks of what the author sees as essential regulatory measures.

-In response, Jack Roberts of the trucking industry journal CCJ wrote a response article which counters Abramson’s claims.
-He argues that the leaders of the trucking industry are and have been focused on safety for many years, and that major trucking concerns invest heavily in new equipment with updated safety features.
+In response, Jack Roberts of the trucking industry journal CCJ wrote a response article that counters Abramson’s claims.
+He argues that the leaders of the trucking industry are and have been focused on safety for many years and that major trucking concerns invest heavily in new equipment with updated safety features.
 Roberts also challenges Abramson’s statistics.

 So who is right?

 It’s not about who makes the most persuasive argument, it’s about the facts.
 To get to the bottom of this dispute, Stillman and Friedland examined the actual statistics gathered by the National Highway Transportation Safety Administration (NHTSA).
 Regarding fatal crashes involving large trucks, here is data from the latest NHTSA report (December 2014) with our emphases:

 “There was a small (0.5%) increase in the number of people killed in crashes involving large trucks [largely pedestrians]…Very little changed from 2012 to 2013 with respect to those who died in the crashes involving large trucks.
 The number of large-truck occupants who were killed and the number of occupants of the other vehicles who were killed both decreased by less than 1 percent….Note that the number of fatal crashes involving large trucks is relatively small compared to those involving other vehicles, so even small changes in the numbers of fatalities may result in large percentage changes.”